rebeccaramjiawan/e_line_simulation/README.md

 # Environment for simulating the AWAKE Run 2 Electron Transfer Line

-For a full description of this code and the results see [here](https://journals.aps.org/prab/pdf/10.1103/PhysRevAccelBeams.25.101602).
+For a full description of this code and the results, see [here](https://journals.aps.org/prab/pdf/10.1103/PhysRevAccelBeams.25.101602).

 Code for designing, optimising and simulating a 150 MeV electron beamline.
 Simulation includes real-world effects such as beam scattering within materials, magnet imperfections, element/beam misalignments, finite detector